AltahhanAi/Data_Science/docs/content/unit3/03_01a_two_clusters.md

 	  4. The set of centroids are denoted as $\boldsymbol{C} \boldsymbol{t}=\left\{\boldsymbol{c}_{i}\right\}, i=1, \ldots, K$.

-So for example, if we have the following clusters as in figure 1.3 below:
+So for example, if we have the following clusters as in figure 3.4 below:

 <figure role="group">
   <img src="../images/DS_IMG172.png" alt="Left: a simple clusters dataset.
 Right: Graph showing a clusters visualisation.
 Cluster 1 datapoints are represented by circles, cluster 2 by triangles.
 Each centroid is represented as a +." />
-  <figcaption><strong>Figure 1.3</strong> (left) Simple clusters dataset, (right) clusters visualisation, Cluster 1 data points are blue circles, Cluster 2 data points are red triangles.
+  <figcaption><strong>Figure 3.4.</strong> (Left) Simple clusters dataset.
+(Right) clusters visualisation, Cluster 1 data points are blue circles, Cluster 2 data points are red triangles.
 Each centroid is represented as +.
 Note that the cluster labels are not known a priori, instead they are inferred through a clustering algorithm.
 The centroid of Cluster 1 is given as (4.,3.) and the centroid for Cluster 2 is given as (6.6,2.3).</figcaption>
 </figure>

 Note that the centroids do not necessary belong to the dataset, although they live in the same space.
 In fact, they will start as one of the data points in the dataset and then they move around with repetitive updates in the input space.
 You can think of the centroids as virtual data points or Omni-data points that are floating on the input space of the dataset.